sebinsuresh/p5-vscode-template/README.md

 npm i
 ```

-Install & configure `nodemon` or use VSCode Live server extension to run the project
+Install & configure `nodemon` and some server or use VSCode Live server extension to run the project